aouriri/UTRGV_metadata/omeka.md

-space for Omeka workflow, may include information from Justin.
+space for Omeka/OHMS workflow, may include information from Justin.